Chaste/cellml/README.txt

 the cellml folder appear to be within your own project too.
 From the command line, the relevant incantation will look something like:

 cd Chaste/projects/MyProject
-svn propset svn:externals "cellml https://chaste.cs.ox.ac.uk/svn/chaste/projects/cellml/cellml" .
+(or cd Chaste/projects/MyProject/src if you want them all converting automatically) svn propset svn:externals "cellml https://chaste.cs.ox.ac.uk/svn/chaste/projects/cellml/cellml" . svn up
-svn up

 (Note the "." at the end of the svn propset line - this is important!)

-Models which are not called *.cellml, for example *.cellml_invalid, did not convert properly for some reason when they were last checked.
+Models which did not convert properly for some reason when they were last checked are in the "dont_convert" folder (which isn't checked out by the above command).
 They have not necessarily been tried with the latest code version.

 The CellML files originated from Alan Garny/Penny Noble/Gary Mirams's repository as of r72 of that repository.
 They are mostly the excitable